kdorff/retropie-romfilter/README.md

 across all of your systems on your RetroPie.

 Features include
-* You can quickly and easily filter your lists in nearly any way imaginable.
+* Filtering and sorting your the details of your ROMs in nearly any way you can imagine
 * Delete individual ROMs
-* There is no need to page through results.
-The filtered results come back instantly.
-All data is loaded on-demand.

-You can run this directly on a your RetroPie if you install Oracle Java 8, **but I don't recommend it** as it uses a fair amount of memory.
+You *can* run this directly on a your RetroPie if you install Oracle Java 8, **but I don't recommend it** as it uses a fair amount of memory.
 I prefer to run romfilter on another machine on the same network and configure communicate with your RetroPie using the SMB shares the RetroPie automatically creates.